orbisgis/geoclimate/README.md

 Once DBeaver has restarted, select the main menu Groovy Editor, clic on `Open editor`, then you will have a Groovy Console.
 Copy-paste the previous script to use Geoclimate.
+If you want to log the message of the processes into DBeaver, you can add `Geoclimate.logger = logger` just after the imports.

 ### Notes